 - Establish your expertise in the area you are commenting on, and support your comment with research, data, or empirical information.
-For example, when commenting on an EPA regulation, a weatherman may start with, “My PHD in meteorology and atmospheric sciences…” If the rule or regulation under consideration is about dairy farms, a farmer might start with “Having run a dairy farm for over 20 years…” Not all expertise is academic.
+For example, Boundless submitted a public comment on Immigration Fee Hikes, and one on the Public Charge Rule.
+As another example, when commenting on an EPA regulation, a weatherman may start with, “My PHD in meteorology and atmospheric sciences…” If the rule or regulation under consideration is about dairy farms, a farmer might start with “Having run a dairy farm for over 20 years…” Not all expertise is academic.

 - Be as clear as possible:

 - Use clear organization and formatting, and precise language